 By Elisabeth Felten, CPA

-Elisabeth Felten, CPA, is assistant professor of business for DeSales University in Center Valley, Pa.
-In addition to teaching, she leads training sessions on diversity, equity, and inclusion.
-She can be reached at firstname.lastname@example.org.
+Elisabeth Felten, CPA, is assistant professor of business at DeSales University in Center Valley, Pa.
+She can be reached at email@example.com.

 Sign up for weekly professional and technical updates from PICPA's blogs, podcasts, and discussion board topics by completing this form.